kerbin111/Integ/README.md

 numiter.int: Prints numbers 0-9 forwards and backwards endlessly.

+quine.int: A quine by wob_jonas from the #esoteric IRC community.

 say_a.int: Wants you to press "a" over and over and over.
 This program does not work in the Python IDLE; try a command prompt instead.